markjprice/cs13net9/docs/errata/README.md

 [**Improvements** (32 items)](improvements.md): Changes to text or code that would improve the content.
 These are optional.

-[**Common Mistakes** (8 items)](common-mistakes.md): These are some of the most common mistakes that a reader might encounter when trying to get code in book tasks to work, or when trying to write your own code.
+[**Common Mistakes**](https://github.com/markjprice/markjprice/blob/main/articles/common-mistakes.md): These are some of the most common mistakes that a reader might encounter when trying to get code in book tasks to work, or when trying to write your own code.
+(Links to the `markjprice` shared articles repository.)

 All errata and improvements will be included in the 10th edition planned for publishing in November 2025.
 To be included they must be submitted by mid-September 2025.